 Sarbanes-Oxley Compliance Services

-Since it was enacted, the Sarbanes-Oxley (SOX) Act has resulted in significant changes to the corporate governance and financial reporting requirements of public companies.
-Section 404 of the SOX Act requires public companies to certify to the effectiveness of their internal control over financial reporting.
+The Sarbanes-Oxley (SOX) Act of 2002 brought significant changes to the corporate governance and financial reporting requirements of public companies.
+Section 404 of the SOX Act requires public companies to certify the effectiveness of their internal control over financial reporting.
 The external auditors of public companies must then provide an opinion on the effectiveness of each company’s internal control.

-To prepare for this certification, public companies must develop a compliance plan that includes the appropriate steps to ensure that significant risks have been identified and assessed and that key internal controls are in place to mitigate the significant risks.
+To prepare for this certification, public companies must develop a compliance plan that includes the appropriate steps to ensure that significant risks have been identified and assessed and that key internal controls are in place to mitigate financial reporting risks.

 The process of preparing for Section 404 requires public companies to have specialized knowledge of the requirements of the SOX Act, the COSO Framework, and the internal control auditing methodologies followed by financial statement audit firms.